For a very long time, humans struggled to find effective techniques for preservation of food without ruining the quality of it.

 You are eligible for a government job as a scientist at BIS (Bureau of Indian standards) if you have more than 60% in B.Sc. and have a good GATE score.
 The salary for this post is around 85,000.BIS also hires technical assistants for which also the students fulfilling the above criteria are eligible.

-different for this post, the scale of pay varies from 27,800 to 59,400.
+an administrative post under the department of food and safety.
+Salary may be different for this post, the scale of pay varies from 27,800 to 59,400.

 Food

-safety and standard authority of India is another governmental institution that
+safety and Standard Authority of India is another governmental institution that

 has multiple vacancies for individuals with food technology backgrounds at